JakeMelville/covid-19-relief-react/README.md

 * Test connecting user input variable from client side to the server side with using routes

-## Build Status
+## Build Status/Deployment

 Build status of continous integration with Heroku is successful.

 ## Technologies

-HTML, CSS, Bootstrap, Javascript, Sequelize, Bcrypt, Mongo, React
+HTML, CSS, Bootstrap, Javascript, Sequelize, Bcrypt, MongoDB, React,